7 Best immune-boosting foods to keep you healthy

-Carol Thomason, a Health Coach at our Tucker, GA practice shares seven of her favorite immune-boosting foods to help you stay healthy and happy.
+Carol Thomason, a Care Team Lead at our Sugarloaf, GA practice and certified nutritionist shares seven of her favorite immune-boosting foods to help you stay healthy and happy.

 To avoid getting sick, people often take preventative measures like washing hands, avoiding touching your eyes and face, and more.
 However, another way to protect yourself and boost your immune system is by eating immune-boosting foods!
 There are plenty of great options that are rich in nutrients to keep you healthy and happy.